Shopify/hydrogen/.changeset/clean-timers-peel.md

 '@shopify/remix-oxygen': major
 ---

-Remove deprecated function export `getBuyerIp`.
+Remove the function export `getBuyerIp`, which was deprecated in 2023-07.